canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

    ```
    $ mysqldump --opt --all-databases > openstack.sql
    ```
-   Next, lists of users, roles, and tenants were made (as the admin user) using tje keystone CLI, e.g.,
+   Next, lists of users, roles, and tenants were made (as the admin user) using the keystone CLI, e.g.,
    ```
    $ keystone user-list > userlist.txt
    $ keystone role-list > roles.txt